simetrics-io/simetrics-api/README.md

 ### Start an application

-> To start in the watch mode, please use: `cargo watch -x 'run -p tokenomics-simulator-api'`.
+> To start in the watch mode, please use: `cargo watch -x 'run -p simetrics-api'`.

 ```bash
 cargo run -p $SERVICE_NAME